umbrellio/ezclient/README.md

 - `ssl_context` – ssl context for requests (an `OpenSSL::SSL::SSLContext` instance)
 - `timeout` – timeout for requests in seconds

-All there options are passed to each request made by this client but can be overriden on per-request basis.
+All these options are passed to each request made by this client but can be overriden on per-request basis.

 Extra per-request only options are:
 - `body` – raw request body